ereneum/solidity-interview-questions/README.md

 # solidity-interview-questions
-Short answers to the "Solidity Interview Question" post containing more than 140 interview questions prepared by Rareskills for Ethereum Developers.
+Answers to the "Solidity Interview Question" post containing more than 140 interview questions prepared by Rareskills for Ethereum Developers.